 Ronna Mandel, a freelance writer for JLife and L.A.
-Parent magazines, is the mother of a high schooler and a recent university grad.
+Parent magazines, is the mother of a high schooler and a daughter currently living and working in London.
 Ronna, her husband and two children moved back to the States in 2006 after living abroad for 10 years in Frankfurt and London.
-Now residing in the San Gabriel Valley, Ronna enjoys writing about all things reading related in addition to special needs topics.
+Now residing in the San Gabriel Valley, Ronna enjoys writing about all things reading related in addition to parenting and special needs topics.
 When her head’s not buried in between the pages of a book, Ronna is creating her own stories for children and is an SCBWI LitMingle Co-coordinator in Pasadena.
 As the founder of GoodReadsWithsRonna.com, Ronna interviews authors, reviews children’s books and educational products, organizes giveaways throughout the year and promotes reading-related events.
-You can often find her book reviews and articles in print and online at L.A.
-Parent magazine.
-The blog happily resides at www.laparent.com.
-Contact Ronna directly at Ronna dot L dot Mandel (@) gmail.com, via Twitter @goodreadsronna, or @RonnaWriter, as well as on Facebook, Pinterest and Google +.
+As of January 2017, Ronna began writing monthly for the Kiddish section of JLife magazine covering the San Gabriel and Pomona Valleys.
+Contact Ronna directly at Ronna dot L dot Mandel (@) gmail.com, via Twitter @goodreadsronna, or @RonnaWriter, as well as on Facebook, Instagram, Pinterest and Google +.
 Wishing you happy reading!

 Cathy Ballou Mealey is a poet, children’s book writer, and autism advocate.
 She also has worked as a crossing guard, hash-slinger, gift-wrapper, tutor and pet sitter.
 After earning degrees from Wellesley College and Harvard University in psychobiology, classical civilization, and education, she became gainfully employed in college admissions, financial aid, career counseling, student support and governance.
 Along the way she has learned how to thrive as a lefty in a right-handed world and to play alto saxophone.
 Cathy blogs about children’s books and writing at http://bildebok.wordpress.com.
 She lives north of Boston, Massachusetts with her husband, two children and a wheeping guinea pig named Storm.
 Contact her at email@example.com, or Twitter (@CatBallouMealey).
 Her debut children’s picture book will be out soon from Sterling Publishing.